 It's a sad time for Ed Hood, he should be in Italy for the Giro, but...
-So as the 2020 Giro d'Italia finishes its first week, Ed has his Giro photo album out to compile his personal 'Alternative A to Z' of the Italian Grand Tour.
+As the 2021 Giro d'Italia starts later today, Ed has had his Giro photo album out to compile his personal 'Alternative A to Z' of the Italian Grand Tour.
 We love the Giro and Ed knows the race better than most, take note of his (near) complete guide to everything Giro.

 Life with the Giro d'Italia: Peter Easton could guide you on a trip just about anywhere in the world.
 But Italy... well it's in his blood.
 As the 2021 Giro d'Italia is about to kick-off in Torino with a 9 kilometer time trial, Peter gives us his take on the Italian spirit... pre-covid.

 For someone just coming into the world of cyclesports, the terminology, concepts and history can perhaps be baffling.
 How can you win the Tour de France without winning a single stage?
 Who was the Eagle of Toledo?
 What is the Cima Coppi?
 When you ride tempo up the Alpe and the elastic snaps, does the Man With the Hammer come?
 Thanks to a lovely little book by Tom Bromley, all will be made clear.

 Ed Hood has been in conversation with (lectured to) cycling's Nostradamus - Viktor.
 He's not impressed with the finals of Milan-Sanremo, Flèche Wallonne and Liège-Bastogne-Liège, comes down hard on the older riders and Sky's ex doctor, plus the price of bikes these days!

 It isn't far from Limburg in Holland for the Amstel Gold Race to Liège in the Wallonia region of Belgium (Berg en Terblijt is about 37km) for Liège-Bastogne-Liège.
 Peter Easton knows the region well, so who better to pass on his experience of La Doyenne.